What Is a Continuing Care Retirement Community? How Will It Work for You?

 What is a Continuing Care Retirement Community?

-Also known as a LifePlan or LifeCare community, a CCRC is a retirement community that offers tiered levels of care.
+Also known as a LifePlan or LifeCare community, CCRCs are all inclusive retirement communities that offers tiered levels of care.
 CCRCs offer options for independent living, assisted living, and nursing units all on the same campus.
 No matter what level of care you need (if any) when you arrive, you will be guaranteed a place when you need more assistance.

 These facilities allow seniors to live their golden years in the same place with a community of friends, neighbors, and caregivers.
 Continuing Care Retirement Communities give seniors and their families peace of mind, a supportive community, and a plan for the future.